CS2 Majors to Expand in 2025: 32 Teams, Longer Events, and New Qualification System

 • Creating pathways for emerging teams

-The new system will reportedly rely on Valve Regional Standings (VRS) for Major invitations, a change that aligns with recent changes in Valve’s CS2 guidelines.
+The new system will reportedly rely on Valve Regional Standings (VRS) for Major invitations, a change that aligns with earlier reports from industry insider Richard Lewis.
 This shift emphasizes:

 • Consistent performance across the CS2 open circuit throughout the year